 But then, Dumbledore also tells us that he never studied Divination.
 He does claim (now) that Prophecies are virtually always a snare and a delusion.
 But he seems to have overlooked the fact that if you mess with them, they tend to play out more-or-less as stated.
 It is clear that on this matter he was not dealing in one of his many areas of expertise.

 The gamble seems to have paid off, but the price was way too high.
 And Albus trapped himself every bit as surely as he trapped Tom Riddle.

-Still, that Prophecy must have looked like the most promising breakthrough in the whole ongoing, ever-escalating +20-year battle against Voldemort and his Death Eaters.
+Still, at that point in time, that Prophecy must have looked like the most promising breakthrough in the whole ongoing, ever-escalating generation-long battle against Voldemort and his Death Eaters.
 Particularly since by ’79 Dumbledore may have had a pretty good idea of the kind of thing he was up against.
 There are likely to be as few magical processes which could account for the alteration in Tom Riddle’s physical appearance as there are monsters which are stone-turners.
 And if Albus knew enough about Horcruxes to be able to see the whole subject banned from the school more than a dozen years before he became Headmaster — as Slughorn tells us — then he probably knows as much about them as Tom Riddle does.

 And he’d had plenty of time to figure it out by then.
 But there were other dividends to be paid by setting loose that Prophecy, and he took the risk.